 2. Integration Testing

-This is the second level of software testing where each component or unit are combined and tested as a whole.
+This is the second level of software testing, where each component or unit is combined and tested as a whole.
 The goal behind this testing is to ensure that software or product is working properly when the unit of software is combined together with other components.
 As its name suggests, it is used to identify errors between interacted components.
 For integrating testing, any of the black box testing, white box testing, grey box testing can be used.
 This testing is performed after the unit testing but before the system testing.

 Approaches for Integration Testing

 - Big bang Approach: In a big bang approach, all units are combined together as a whole and tested at one go.